Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 Different formations suit different styles of play and strategies.

-Here are some of the most popular formations for 11 aside games:
+Here are some of the most popular formations for 11 aside games, including those that utilize a center forward.

 4-4-2 Formation